-(i) NOTE: Route the cable properly to prevent the cable from being pinched or crimped.

-- 2. Align and insert the right control panel in the slot on the system. - 3.
+- NOTE: Route the cable properly to prevent the cable from being pinched or crimped. - 2.
+Align and insert the right control panel in the slot on the system. - 3.
 Connect the right control panel cable to the connector on the system board. - 4.
-Using the Phillips #1 screwdriver, tighten the screws that secure the right control panel to the system.
+Using the Phillips #1 screwdriver, tighten the screws that secure the right control panel to the system. - (i) NOTE: The numbers on the image do not depict the exact steps.
+The numbers are for representation of sequence.

-Figure 106.
+Figure 131.
 Installing the right control panel